petkaantonov/jQuery-slider/README.md

 ------

 * slidestart - fired before dragging the slider has started.
-Call `preventDefault()` on the event object to prevent sliding
+Call `preventDefault()` on the event object to prevent sliding *Deprecated*  <del>* slide - fired constantly as the slider is being dragged</del>
-* slide - fired constantly as the slider is being dragged
+* input - fired constantly as the slider is being dragged or otherwise changes value through user action
 * slideend - fired before dragging the slider ends

 Markup/Data-API